GillesBareilles/CompositeProblems.jl/README.md

 # CompositeProblems

-Layout composite problems and associated oracles.
+Layout (additive) composite problems and associated oracles.
 The nonsmooth part is based on `StructuredProximalOperators`.

 ## Implemented problems